HCL - the Global IT company with a growing A/NZ presence

 The reason we haven't heard of HCL before is that outsourcing is a controversial area, especially for unions and public perception.
 HCL doesn't run a typical outsourcing operation, as it often has a lot of people on the ground in the customers' office or city.
 They also partner with a number of local IT firms to deliver the customers objectives.

 Cloud adoption and migration seem to be the topic of conversation for most of its clients at the moment, according to A/NZ executive vice president and country manager Michael Horton.

 The company is also gearing up and starting conversations with customers less about technology and more about business outcomes.
 This feeds nicely into the customer organisations digital transformation journeys, although a bunch of their work remains focused on the practical side of running their customer IT infrastructure or Systems.

-They don't run their own data centres and have partnered with local data centre operators across A/NZ as well as the hyperscale providers like Microsoft Azure and Amazon Web Services (AWS).
+They don't run their own data centers and have partnered with local data center operators across A/NZ as well as the hyperscale providers like Microsoft Azure and Amazon Web Services (AWS).

 An area of explosive growth has been in the Robotic Process Automation (RPA) field, which illustrates the diversity of what HCL can offer.